 Cruises on Lake Lugano

 Locked in by mountains whose forests make their way down to the shore, Lake Lugano, differently from Lake Maggiore, prides itself of its untamed look.
 The beautiful panoramas already fascinated travelers of the Grand Tour who couldn't miss the traditional boat tour.
 The first steamer to sail the lake's waters was the "Ticino" in 1848.
-Today, a network of modern boats offer a wide choice of cruises and the possibility of reaching the region's main attractions by lake, including: Gandria, Morcote, Swissminiatur and the departure station of the San Salvatore funicular and the Monte Generoso cogwheel railways.
+Today, a network of modern boats offer a wide choice of cruises and the possibility of reaching the region's main attractions by lake, including: Gandria, Morcote, Swissminiatur, the San Salvatore funicular and the Monte Generoso cogwheel railways.

 Cruise and excursions

 To best enjoy the Ceresio you can refer to the vast offer of the "Società Navigazione del Lago di Lugano" (Navigation Society of Lake Lugano).
 From April to October there are numerous excursions to choose from: the "classic tour" and the "scenic tour" which navigate the northern part of the lake between Lugano, Gandria and Porlezza; the "magic tour" reaching the main attractions around Lugano lake; the "lake and mountain tour" combining the cruise with the cogwheel railway to the top of Monte Generoso; the evening cruise (June-August) for a dinner in a typical "grotto" at the lakeside in Gandria or Caprino, admiring the landscape in the charm of the night.